Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 ### Chapter 6: Apache ZooKeeper

 26. **Q:** What is Apache ZooKeeper and what role does it play in a distributed environment?
-26. **A:** Zookeeper is a distributed configuration manager  and coordinator that holds different configurations for different systems which allows different systems to coordinate with each other and allows for a single source of configuration change.
+26. **A:** Zookeeper is a distributed configuration manager  and coordinator that holds different configurations for different systems which allows different systems to coordinate with each other and allows for a single source of  truth for configuration.
+Zookeeper allows to coordinate between different nodes on a distributed system, allows for rolling configuration changes and helps in leader election and distributed locks.
+Zookeeper also provides functionality of failover recovery

 27. **Q:** Can you explain the concept of znodes in ZooKeeper?
 27. **A:** ZNodes are Like data nodes which can have children, which in turn acts like files and directories.